Speech-Audio Compositional Attacks on Multimodal LLMs and Their Mitigation with SALMONN-Guard: SALMONN-Guard: A Specialized Audio Guard Model

 \subsection{Training Process Specification}

-Our primary objective is to adapt the powerful base model into a specialized guard model through {Supervised Fine-Tuning (SFT)} with standard cross-entropy loss.
+Our primary objective is to adapt the powerful base model into a specialized guard model via {Supervised Fine-Tuning (SFT)} using the standard cross-entropy loss.
 Concretely, SALMONN-Guard is trained to perform safety assessments for each sample by jointly processing both the audio input and any accompanying text prompt.
-This multimodal training scheme directly overcomes the vulnerability of text-only or spoken-content-only guardrails, yielding high efficacy in combating attacks in SACRED-Bench.
+This multimodal training scheme directly mitigates the vulnerability of text-only or spoken-content-only guardrails, yielding high efficacy against attacks on SACRED-Bench.

 We employed a two-stage fine-tuning curriculum to first build general robustness and then specialize in complex threats.
 In Stage 1, the model was trained for three epochs on the entire dataset.
-In Stage 2, we conducted five additional epochs of training exclusively on the multi-speaker dialogue subset to bolster the model's capabilities against this cross-modal attacks that is particularly challenging for the model to learn.
+In Stage 2, we conducted five additional epochs of training exclusively on the multi-speaker dialogue subset to bolster the model's capabilities against these cross-modal attacks, which are particularly challenging for the model to learn.
 For parameter-efficient fine-tuning, we utilized Low-Rank Adaptation (LoRA), applying updates concurrently to the large language model, the audio encoder, and the aligner module.
-A comprehensive list of hyperparameters is provided in the Appendix.
+A comprehensive list of hyperparameters is provided in Appendix \ref{sec:hyperparams}.